 Unlike the Enneagram system, these four types represent an individual’s behavior within a particular situation or environment rather than their intrinsic traits.
 DISC can help you understand how someone may behave in different positions and make better decisions about how to approach them.

 Both systems use domains as their basic building blocks in terms of structure.
-For example, with Enneagram, each domain is represented by one of its nine types, while with DISC, it breaks down into four personality types.
+For example, with the Enneagram, each domain is represented by one of its nine types, while with DISC, it breaks down into four personality types.

 Both systems examine dominant traits versus secondary qualities that influence behavioral responses in different contexts.
 Understanding what each domain looks like can help you determine which method suits your needs.